How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 6. They Messed it Up, and Never Turned to Budgeting Again

-They tried once (or twice), messed things up pretty good and got nowhere near the amount they allocated for savings actually TO their savings account, or overspent all over the place…so they’ve written off budgeting all together.
+They tried once (or twice), messed things up pretty well, and got nowhere near the amount they allocated for savings actually TO their savings account, or overspent all over the place…so they’ve written off budgeting altogether.

 Budget Skill they Need to Work On: Building their money confidence